This article was originally published on Feb 20, 2014 but contains seasonally relevant information.

-- You can also put the queenless half of the split in the old location so that it will retain almost all of the foragers – which will help to insure that there is plenty of fresh nectar and pollen avaialable.
+- You can also put the queenless half of the split in the old location so that it will retain almost all of the foragers – which will help to insure that there will be plenty of fresh nectar and pollen available.

 - Or you can even split the old queen out into a small nucleus hive with just a frame or two of bees and brood – leaving the queenless half as strong as possible.